-We have a flock of 22 registered St. Croix ewes.
-By the end of 2022, we intend to have 28.
-Our foundation ewes represent genetics that originate from several farms, including White Dog Farm in Pennsylvania, Stauber Farm in North Carolina, and Green Pastures Farm in Indiana.
+We have a flock of 40 registered St. Croix ewes.
+By the end of 2024, we intend to have 45.
+Our foundation ewes represent genetics that originate from several farms, including White Dog Farm in Pennsylvania, Stauber Farm in North Carolina, Green Pastures Farm in Indiana, and Summit Farms in Washington.
 A few of our ewes’ genealogy is heavily influenced by the historic River Bend Ranch.
 Our two White Dog Farm ewes are in a rescue breeding program due to their rarity.

 We expect our St. Croix ewes to possess the following traits:

 - Birthing without complications or human intervention

 - Bonding with and caring for their lambs

 - Producing twins each year except their first lambing